dotnet/AspNetCore.Docs/aspnetcore/performance/objectPool.md

 Every decision has performance tradeoffs.
 You should only use a technique like object pooling after collecting performance data about realistic scenarios for your app or library.

-Using a pool to get an object:
+Using the `ObjectPool` to get an object:

 * Is typically slower than allocating an object.
 It's faster when the initialization or allocation cost of the object is high.
 * Prevents objects managed by the pool from being de-allocated until you de-allocate the pool.

 > [!WARNING]
+> `ObjectPool`
+>
-> The `ObjectPool` doesn't implement `IDisposable`.
+> - Doesn't implement `IDisposable`.
 We don't recommend using it with types that need disposal.
->
-> The `ObjectPool` doesn't place a limit on the number of objects that it will allocate, it places a limit on the number of object it will retain.
+> - Doesn't place a limit on the number of objects that it will allocate.
+> - Places a limit on the number of objects it will retain.

 ## Concepts